2025 Hong Kong legislative election: Arrests

+Hong Kong police arrested over 29 people for alleged criminal damage to posters, in what he said were believed to be separate cases.
+The National Security Department also arrested a 68-year-old local man for allegedly posting comments on social media encouraging people not to vote or cast invalid ballots in the election.
+The Independent Commission Against Corruption (ICAC) arrested 11 on suspicion of inciting others not to vote or to cast invalid votes by reposting online posts, and issued arrest warrants for exiled activists Alan Keung Ka-wai, who participated in the exiled pro-independence group Hong Kong Parliament, and Tong Wai-hung, protester who was acquitted of rioting charges in the 2019 Sheung Wan clashes, for allegedly inciting others not to vote in the election.
+Another was placed on the wanted list on the day of election.

-By 20 November, Hong Kong police had arrested at least 24 people on suspicion of damaging election campaign banners in separate cases.
-Chief Executive John Lee vowing to take a hard line against any disruptions to the election.
+Chief Executive John Lee vowed to take a hard line against any disruptions to the election.
 Beijing's Hong Kong and Macau Affairs Office also shared a strongly worded commentary urging vigilance against attempts to jeopardise the election, saying that local law enforcement would not "sit back and do nothing".

-The Independent Commission Against Corruption (ICAC) on 14 November arrested two men and one woman aged between 55 and 66 on suspicion of inciting others not to vote or to cast invalid votes by reposting online posts.
-The National Security Department on 18 November arrested a 68-year-old local man for allegedly posting comments on social media encouraging people not to vote or cast invalid ballots in the election.
-The ICAC on 20 November issued arrest warrants for exiled activists Alan Keung Ka-wai, who participated in the exiled pro-independence group Hong Kong Parliament, and Tong Wai-hung, protester who was acquitted of rioting charges in the 2019 Sheung Wan clashes, for allegedly inciting others not to vote in the election.

-The Office for Safeguarding National Security stated on 14 November some individuals both inside and outside had launched "various attacks, smears and slanders" against the election, "inciting people not to vote or to cast blank votes" and "deliberately damaging election campaign materials".
+The Office for Safeguarding National Security stated some individuals both inside and outside had launched "various attacks, smears and slanders" against the election, "inciting people not to vote or to cast blank votes" and "deliberately damaging election campaign materials".
 It criticised "some anti-China and pro-chaos forces" with "evil nature" for attempting to weaken the legitimacy of the new electoral system and democratic development process, endanger Hong Kong's good governance and national security, adding that it firmly supported the Hong Kong government in cracking down on any interference and disruption.
-It published another statement on 20 November accusing the "anti-China and pro-chaos" elements and external forces for their "unrepentant evil intentions" and "unyielding malice", vowing to defend election security and order with a "zero-tolerance" attitude.
+It published another statement later accusing the "anti-China and pro-chaos" elements and external forces for their "unrepentant evil intentions" and "unyielding malice", vowing to defend election security and order with a "zero-tolerance" attitude.